 Mob of 2,000 White People Lynches a Black Man in Brookhaven, Mississippi

-On February 10, 1908, a Black man named Eli Pigot was lynched by a mob of more than 2,000 white people in Brookhaven, Mississippi.
+On February 10, 1908, a mob of over 2,000 white people lynched a Black man named Eli Pigot in Brookhaven, Mississippi.
 Mr. Pigot was accused of assaulting a white woman and was brutally killed before he could be tried in a court of law.
 During this era, allegations against Black people were rarely subject to scrutiny and often sparked violent reprisals before the judicial system could or would act.

 After the lynching, press reports focused on the minor injuries sustained by military officials who, despite failing to protect Mr. Pigot from mob murder, were lauded for their “courage and effort.”
 The state governor denounced the mob’s actions, but nothing was done to bring the perpetrators to justice.
 Though the lynching took place in broad daylight with officers of the court present—the judge who was scheduled to preside over Mr. Pigot’s trial witnessed his brutal death and some white men scheduled to serve on the jury reportedly participated in the lynching—no one was ever held accountable for the murder of Eli Pigot.